Latin phonology and orthography: Loan words and formal study

 However, other languages—including Romance family members—all have their own interpretations of the Latin phonological system, applied both to loan words and formal study of Latin.
 But English, Romance, or other teachers do not always point out that the particular accent their students learn is not actually the way ancient Romans spoke.

 Ecclesiastical pronunciation

-Because of the central position of Rome within the Catholic Church, an Italian pronunciation of Latin became commonly accepted, but this was not the case until the latter part of the 19th century.
-This pronunciation corresponds to that of the Latin-derived words in Italian.
-Before then, the pronunciation of Latin in church was the same as the pronunciation as Latin in other fields and tended to reflect the sound values associated with the nationality of the speaker.
-Other ecclesiastical variations are still in use (e.g. Germanic pronunciations), especially outside the Catholic Church.
+Since the late 19th and early 20th centuries, an Italianate pronunciation of Latin has grown to be accepted as a universal standard in the Catholic Church.
+Before then, the pronunciation of Latin in church was the same as the pronunciation of Latin in other fields and tended to reflect the sound values associated with the nationality and native language of the speaker.
+Other ecclesiastical pronunciations are still in use, especially outside the Catholic Church.

-The following are the main points that distinguish modern Italianate ecclesiastical pronunciation from Classical Latin pronunciation: